Zalk0/Firmament/web/src/pages/docs/_texture-pack-format.md

 ### Global item texture Screens

 In order to improve performance not all overrides are tested all the time.
-Instead you can prefilter by the screen that is open.
+Instead, you can prefilter by the screen that is open.
 First the gui is resolved to `assets/<namespace>/filters/screen/<id>.json`.
 Make sure to use your own namespace to avoid collisions with other texture packs that might use the same id for a screen.